whitews/FlowKit/README.md

 via pip, and are listed below.

-***Note: FlowKit and FlowUtils use C extensions for significant performance improvements relating to various tranformations.
+***Note: FlowKit and FlowUtils use C extensions for significant performance improvements relating to various transformations.
 If using `gcc`, version 5 or above is required for correct Logicle and Hyperlog transformations.***

 Required Python dependencies: